joshtynjala/actionscript-3.0-developers-guide/display/working-with-bitmaps/basics-of-working-with-bitmaps.md

 The Graphics Interchange Format (GIF) was originally developed by CompuServe in 1987 as a means to transmit images with 256 colors (8-bit color).
 The format provides small file sizes and is ideal for web-based images.
-Because of this format’s limited color palette, GIF images are generally not suitable for photographs, which typically require high degrees of shading and color gradients.
+Because of this format's limited color palette, GIF images are generally not suitable for photographs, which typically require high degrees of shading and color gradients.
 GIF images permit single-bit transparency, which allows colors to be mapped as clear (or transparent).
 This results in the background color of a web